cybrxkhan/RICE-for-CK3/README.md

 # Regional Immersion and Cultural Enrichment (a CK3 Flavor Mod)

-## Latest Version: Version 1.5.4 "Philae" (Released 3/27/22, for vanilla patch 1.5.x)
+## Latest Version: Version 1.5.5 "Silk Road" (Released 5/17/22, for vanilla patch 1.5.x)

-**Newest Flavor Packs - Rhodes: Shadow of the Colossus & Upper Egypt: Children of the Nile**
+**Newest Flavor Pack - Tarim Basin: Peoples of the Silk Road**

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com)

-_"Before Mandulis, son of Horus, by the hand of Nesmeterakhem, son of Nesmeter, the Second Priest of Isis, for all time and eternity.
-Words spoken by Mandulis, lord of the Abaton, great god."_
+_“It has not been my fate to see things first hand, traveling with the rapid winds, or enlisting swift horses to view distant vistas.
+Alas, I have to strain to see the three heavenly bodies [the sun, moon, and stars] but, oh, how my thoughts fly to the eight foreign regions!”_

-_- Nesmeterakhem, Priest of Isis, 394 CE; last recorded hieroglyphic inscription in history_
+_- Yu Huan (c.
+4th century), from his commentary on the Western Regions in the Weilüe_

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 The guiding philosophy of RICE is to keep a tight, focused scope that doesn’t change gameplay significantly, but adds more flavor across the world, especially for lesser-known places, peoples, and histories.